Woodstonelee/dwel-data-analysis/README.md

 + Generate single point cloud with dual-wavelength intensities from DWEL point cloud files.
 + Classify points in dual-wavelength point cloud with intensity information by,
   - Simple normalized difference index (NDI) thresholding.
-  - Maximum likeliehood (ML) classifier.
+  - Unsupervised clustering classifier.
-  - Random forest (RF) classifier.
+  - Supervised Random Forest (RF) classifier.
 + Classify points in single-wavelength point cloud with pulse shape information by,
   - Thresholding ratio of peak intensity to FWHM of a return pulse that gives a point.